ilikeitrhough/customer_banking/README.md

 The program computes the interest and updates the balances accordingly.

 ## Table of Contents
-Installation
+1. Installation
-Usage
-Project Structure
-Functions
-Example
-Contributing
-License
+2. Customer Banking System
+3. Files Description

-## Installation
+## 1. Installation
 Clone the Repository:**
 bash
 Copy code